gardener/sow/README.md

 tools, like _terraform_, _helm_, _kubectl_, etc.

-The tool itself only handles the information flow among those installation components and controles their execution order.
+The tool itself only handles the information flow among those installation components and controls their execution order.

 <p align="center">